 “We must differentiate ourselves, not only by technology, but by having a closer relationship with our customers and be a partner with them.” – Carl Ennis, Managing Director, Energy Management.

 “Much more than a simple tagline, ‘Ingenuity for life’ is our brand promise that permeates everything we do as a company.
-Whether it’s revolutionising the country’s rail network or helping to regenerate communities with energy innovations — it’s the promise we make to our customers, our colleagues and society.
-At the core of what we do we take responsibility in communities seriously and huge investment is creating real local value add across the UK.” – Juergen Maier, Chief Executive.
+It’s the promise we make to our customers, our colleagues and society.
+At the core of what we do, we take responsibility in communities seriously and huge investment is creating real local value add across the UK.” – Juergen Maier, Chief Executive.

 To bring Ingenuity for Life is our promise to act responsibly, look after the world we live in and the communities in which we operate.
 To realise this, our people are able to take two paid days per year to volunteer in activities such as encouraging STEM subjects, protecting the environment and supporting the community.
 There’s also the chance to get involved in supporting our four charities this year; MIND, The Wildlife Trust, Greenpower and Teach First.